mouth abscess symptoms causes types treatment

 Abscesses can form in various locations around a tooth for various causes.

-Causes of Mouth Abscess
+Causes of Abscess

 Abscesses can be caused by three types of tooth infections: